County Guide

 Searching by name and city in Durham County

 Run NC eCourts with Durham County selected for post-go-live filings.
-For anything potentially older than 2022, supplement with the NC SBI criminal record check — it covers pre-eCourts history across all 100 counties and is not dependent on the digital migration timeline.
-If the subject is associated with Duke University or RTP, checking Wake County and Orange County through eCourts alongside Durham is advisable — many Triangle-area residents have lived in multiple Triangle counties.
-Our name and identity search guide covers how to use relative connections to confirm which Triangle county to target.
+For anything potentially older than 2022, supplement with the NC SBI criminal record check.
+If the subject is associated with Duke or RTP, check Wake County and Orange County through eCourts alongside Durham.
+For Duke campus-area addresses, confirm current residency before pulling local records.
+See our guide on finding someone by name and city.

 Checking Durham County court records